cfrg/draft-irtf-cfrg-frost/draft-irtf-cfrg-frost.md

 * The Coordinator and at most `(MIN_PARTICIPANTS-1)` participants may be corrupted.

-Note that the Coordinator is not trusted with any private information and communication at the time of signing can be performed over a public channel, as long as it it authenticated and reliable.
+Note that the Coordinator is not trusted with any private information and communication at the time of signing can be performed over a public channel, as long as it is authenticated and reliable.

 FROST provides security against denial of service attacks under the following assumptions: